Steps to prepare for a disaster

 As we start a new year, this is a good time to do some internal housekeeping and defensive planning.

 If you live in the northern states, you need to deal with blizzards, ice, and snow.
-The southern states generally must address hurricanes and tornadoes.
-The Gulf States have the hurricanes.
+The southern states generally must address hurricanes, and southern and midwestern states have to be ready for tornadoes.
+The Gulf states have the hurricanes.
 California has its fires, floods, earthquakes, landslides, and general mayhem.

 What would you take out of your facility if you only had one hour to prepare?
 Patient records?
 Computer hard drives?
 Employee and pay records?
 Where would you put them?
 Do you have boxes available?
 Who can carry all this?
 Where would you take it?
 What authority do you need to even take it out?

 Being the "worst-case scenario" person that I am, I lie awake at night thinking about this.
 Hurricane Ike took our summer home, and we essentially lost everything because we didn't have a plan.
 It can happen to your facility as well.